odoo/documentation/content/applications/finance/fiscal_localizations/kenya.rst

 To initialize the OSCU:

 #.
-Go to :menuselection:`Settings --> General Settings` and scroll down to the :guilabel:`Kenya
+Go to :menuselection:`Settings --> Accounting Settings` and scroll down to the :guilabel:`Kenya
    eTIMS Integration` section.
 #.
 Set the :guilabel:`eTIMS Server Mode` to :guilabel:`Test` for the initialization.
 #.
 Enter the :guilabel:`Serial Number` of the device and tick the two check boxes.